The Negotiation (film): Plot

 Chae-youn is later informed that the hostages are being held at an island in the Malacca Straits, where a joint military-police op has been sent to, intent on freeing them.
-Han also informs them that Daehan Daily, a news outlet Lee is working for, had been ordered to keep silent of their employee's situation, as per requested by the President.
+Han also informs them that Daehan Daily, a news outlet Lee is working for, had been ordered to keep silent about their employee's situation, as per requested by the President.
 Min later demands to see the CEO of Daehan Daily, Yoon Dong-hoon, Lee's boss.
 While talking with Dong-hoon, Min demands to know whether Lee is one of his own reporters or not.
 Min threatens Yoon that his own family could be in danger, revealing that he knows of their whereabouts.
 Commissioner Moon cuts into their conversation to stop Yoon from telling the truth.
-Because of this, Min shoots Captain Jung dead, which further shocked Chae-youn.
-Commissioner Moon and Secretary Gong brings in negotiators from the National Intelligence Services to take over and orders Chae-youn, Ahn, and even Han to leave the site.
+Because of this, Min shoots Captain Jung dead, which further shocks Chae-youn.
+Commissioner Moon and Secretary Gong bring in negotiators from the National Intelligence Services to take over and orders Chae-youn, Ahn, and even Han to leave the site.

 Outside, Han reveals to them that Lee is a black agent working for the NIS, whose mission was to spy on Min's syndicate.
-She tells them that Min is an arms dealer working in the Malacca Straits, selling every kind of weapons and equipment to other criminals in majority of the Southeast-Asian countries.
-Chae-youn's two colleagues arrive in their van, and Chae-youn sought to find out the truth themselves.
+She tells them that Min is an arms dealer working in the Malacca Straits, selling every kind of weapons and equipment to other criminals in the majority of the Southeast-Asian countries.
+Chae-youn's two colleagues arrive in their van, and Chae-youn seeks to find out the truth themselves.
 She then asks Ahn to follow Yoon and ask him further.
-Back inside, the NIS team approached Min aggressively, demanding that Min release his hostages or otherwise they will bombard his location, killing Agent Lee with him.
+Back inside, the NIS team approached Min aggressively, demanding that Min release his hostages or otherwise they would bombard his location, killing Agent Lee with him.
 Unbothered, Min reveals that he had also kidnapped a family of four, keeping the NIS under his thumb.
 Min demands to bring Chae-youn back as he will only talk to her.

 With no other choice, Chief Han goes over to bring Chae-youn, along with her team, back inside.
-This time, Chae-youn demands to the NIS to tell her everything that they know about Min.
-Min demands to Chae-youn to bring Koo Gwan-su—chairman of Nine Electronics, an arms company.
-As they wait, the NIS tells Chae-youn that Min used to work for Koo as the man in charge for dealing with the company's illegal activities.
-When Min decided to work alone as an arms dealer in Malacca Straits, Koo betrays Min and tipped him off to the NIS.
+This time, Chae-youn demands that the NIS to tell her everything that they know about Min.
+Min demands that Chae-youn bring Koo Gwan-su—chairman of Nine Electronics, an arms company.
+As they wait, the NIS tells Chae-youn that Min used to work for Koo as the man in charge of dealing with the company's illegal activities.
+When Min decided to work alone as an arms dealer in the Malacca Straits, Koo betrays Min and tipped him off to the NIS.
 Koo also revealed the $50 million worth of taxes that he had evaded, and due to his 'honesty', the government practically erased his criminal activities.
 When Chae-youn asks where Koo really is, the NIS agent reveals to her that they were all inside the Nine Electrics weapons laboratory.
 Koo himself had funded the entire operation of the NIS to hunt Min down.